jaychempan/jaychempan.github.io/index.md

 I' m a third-year master student at the Institute of Computer Vision of Zhejiang University of Technology under the supervision of <a href="https://scholar.google.com/citations?user=XGZ4UZgAAAAJ&hl=en&oi=ao">Prof. Cong Bai</a>.
 At the same time, I am a visiting research student at <a href="https://github.com/AI4EarthLab">AI4Earth Laboratory</a>  of Tsinghua University with <a href="https://scholar.google.com/citations?user=yH9OkqYAAAAJ&hl=en">Prof. Xiaomeng Huang</a>.
 <!-- Before that, I received the B.E. degree from Jiangxi Normal University in 2022, under the supervision of <a href="https://scholar.google.com/citations?user=ZO3KGykAAAAJ&hl=en&oi=ao">Prof. Aiwen Jiang</a>. -->

-My research interests include but are not limited to Multimodal Learning, Data-centric AI, Foundation Model with its application on Earth, towards constructing <a href="https://github.com/Earth-Observation-Foundation-Models">Earth Observation Foundation Models</a> (EOFMs).
-I also focus on challenges within the field of Earth sciences (AI4Earth).
+My research interests include but are not limited to Multimodal Learning, Data-centric AI, Foundation Model with its application on Earth [**AI4Earth**], towards constructing <a href="https://github.com/Earth-Observation-Foundation-Models">Earth Observation Foundation Models</a> [**EOFMs**].
+I am also dedicated to tackling challenges in Earth sciences through machine learning, with a particular emphasis on solving socially relevant problems, such as advancing sustainability [**ML4Sustainability**].

 ## News
 - **[Dec.
 2024]** One paper is accepted by <a href="https://aaai.org/conference/aaai/aaai-25/">AAAI 2025</a> (CCF-A).
 - **[Nov.
 2024]** Awarded the <a href="">National Scholarship</a> (Top 1.05%, Ranking 7/664).